dbbs-lab/bsb-core/docs/morphologies/intro.rst

   :lines: 8-17
   :language: python

-Once you're done with the morphology you can save it again:
+Once you are done with the morphology you can save it again:

 .. literalinclude:: ../../examples/morphologies/usage.py
   :lines: 19